All Episodes

 All right, my friend, say hi to everybody for me.

-Uh 800 nine four one Sean is our number.
+800-941 Sean is our number.

-Paul Lovella's with us too.
+Paul Lavelle is with us, too.

-He's the chief master sergeant, is the founder executive director of Operation Restored Warrior.
+He's the Chief Master Sergeant, is the founder executive director of Operation Restored Warrior.

-And uh he's here to talk about our need for awareness of our vets that are coming home.
+And he's here to talk about our need for awareness of our vets that are coming home.

-And the suicide rate among vets coming back has been astronomical, off the hook.
+There are over 250,000 facing PTSD, and the suicide rate among vets coming back has been astronomical, off the hook.

-I can't tell you how many times that I I would hear from anybody or somebody, even a an acquaintance of somebody, and they say that somebody's struggling, they're they're about to kill themselves.
+I can't tell you how many times that I would hear from anybody or somebody, even an acquaintance of somebody, and they say that somebody's struggling.

-And I I usually call my friend Oliver North, and Ollie gets on the phone, we'll spend hours and hours with people.
+And I usually call my friend Oliver North and Ollie gets on the phone.

 Hi, Sean.

-Uh, thanks for having me.
+Thanks for having me.

 It's just a fact.